htc-ccis2591/js-caesar-cipher/README.md

 Note: If you use a form input type of "reset" you do not need to write code to do this.
 However for this assignment, I want to see that you are able to set the input field values through your JS code.

-#### Encrypt & Decrypt
+#### Encrypt & decrypt
-Once you are getting your form data, you can now use that to encrypt or decrypt the message.
-To do the encryption or decryption, you will need to use arrays following the instructions described below.
-I will expect you to create and use functions with input parameters and return values to structure your code.
+Once you are getting your form data, you can work on the code to encrypt or decrypt the message.
+To do the encryption or decryption, you will need to use arrays to create the "plaintext" and "ciphertext" alphabets as discussed above.

 I reccommend that you begin by creating an array variable for the "plaintext" alphabet, as this should never change.
 (Be very careful setting this up, as missing a letter or swapping letters will cause incorrect translations!)
 Then write a function to generate the "ciphertext" alphabet by shifting the letters by the amount specified by the key.